Sathya (2017 Tamil film): Plot

 Sathya, who is working in Sydney, gets a voice call from his ex-lover Shweta.
 They worked in the same office and wanted to get married, but her father arranged an alliance with an entrepreneur named Gowtham.
 Sathya leaves for India with the pretense of attending a marriage in their relatives' household.
 He takes a car for hire from Babu Khan, a travel agent.
 Sathya also takes a SIM card on his sister's address and stays at Hotel Marriott.

 Sathya meets Shweta at a restaurant and learns her five-year-old daughter Ria is missing.
 Things become worse when no one except Shweta, including Gowtham, believes that Ria exists.
 Sathya also learns about Gowtham's brother Bobby, a drug addict who regularly visits their home.

 Sathya begins an informal investigation which fails many times, also inviting the ire of two Afro-American gangsters in the city.
 Babu, who helps them in transporting drugs, saves Sathya on humanitarian grounds.
-Posing as Vasanth Menon, a police officer, Sathya meets Gowtham and learns that the couple was childless.
+Impersonating police officer Vasanth Menon, Sathya meets Gowtham and learns that the couple was childless.
 Gowtham recalls Shweta being attacked by two masked men before a school to steal her car.
 He added that Shweta went into a coma and post-recovery started claiming that she had a five-year-old daughter named Ria.
 Perplexed, Sathya later watches a closed-circuit television video footage of the masked men attacking Shweta on the day when Ria went missing.
 Unfortunately, Ria is seen nowhere in the footage, which makes Sathya doubt Shweta's mental condition.